readyapi/cligenius/docs/tutorial/parameter-types/file.md

 </div>

 !!! info "Technical Details"
-    `types.FileTextWrite` is a just a convenience class.
+    `cligenius.FileTextWrite` is a just a convenience class.

-    It's the same as using `types.FileText` and setting `mode="w"`.
+    It's the same as using `cligenius.FileText` and setting `mode="w"`.
 You will learn about `mode` later below.

 ## `FileBinaryRead`

-To read binary data you can use `types.FileBinaryRead`.
+To read binary data you can use `cligenius.FileBinaryRead`.

 You will receive `bytes` from it.